Perkedel/CVR_Stuffings/README.md

 Once you've configured your desired properties, **don't forget to attach methods to the `CVRInteractable`**.
 Assign these as follow:

 - Trigger `onGrab` has method call to `CVRAttachment` on this prop of `deAttach()`.
 Detach the prop when being picked up.
 - Trigger `onDrop` has method call to `CVRAttachment` on this prop of `attach()`.
-Once dropped, evaluate if it's on something can be attach to and attach to the valid part of the object.
+Once dropped, evaluate if it's on something can be attached to and attach to the valid part of the object.

+To disable attachment later, simply set `attachmentType` in `CVRAttachment` to `nothing`.
+The prop then no longer stick-able.

 ## UUIDs